jared-neumann/VictorianLogic/README.md

 1850   | \t        | knowledge science **logic** propositions judgments
 ...    | ...       | ...

+The translation was done with a simple Python script contained in [antconc_to_scan.py](https://github.com/janeumanIU/VictorianLogic/blob/master/misc/antconc_to_scan.py).
 Furthermore -- another methodological issue -- it may be beneficial to avoid over-representing concordances from texts that are simply longer than others.
-One way to do this is to put a cap on the number of concorances drawn from any given text.
-I did not do that for this aspect of the project, as I thought it might resolve itself given a larger corpus.
+One way to do this is to put a cap on the number of concordances drawn from any given text.
+I did not do that for for now, as I thought it might resolve itself given a larger corpus.
+The new concordances are found in the [input](https://github.com/janeumanIU/VictorianLogic/tree/master/input) folder.

 ### Running the SCAN Model